alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 supervision needed to make progress would be insane.

 (This isn't even getting into the problem of labels being imperfect.
-We've found that a lot of labeled datasets carry lots of bias within them, which isn't surprising, but a laissez-faire labeling system isn't going to fly these days.)
+We've found that a lot of labeled datasets carry lots of bias within them.
+That isn't surprising, but now that it's closer to common knowledge, a laissez-faire labeling system isn't going to fly anymore.)

+Okay.
+Well, if 10x labels is a problem, are there ways around that problem?
-One way out of this is if you don't need 10x as many labels.
-It turns out that's true, at least according to
+One way is if you don't need 10x as many labels.
-[(Hestness et al, 2017)](https://arxiv.org/abs/1712.00409), which found that image classification models have followed a trendline of "$$N$$ parameters,
+It turns out that's true, at least according to [(Hestness et al, 2017)](https://arxiv.org/abs/1712.00409), which found that image classification models have followed a trendline of "$$N$$ parameters,
-$$N^{0.57}$$ examples".
-(Up to constant factors).
+$$N^{0.57}$$ examples", Up to constant factors.
-So a 10x larger model needs 3.7x as many labels, which is certainly better, but doesn't solve the issue of needing to improve labeling by 3.7x for every order of magnitude you want to scale...
+So a 10x larger model doesn't need 10x as many labels, it just needs 3.7x as many labels.
+That's certainly better, but a 3.7x factor for every order of magnitude you want to scale still felt like a lot...

-However, now that unsupervised learning is starting to get there, these challenges are getting a lot easier.
+Enter unsupervised learning.
+These labelling challenges are getting a lot easier, because what "label" means is starting to shift to something easier to obtain.
+At sufficient scale, it's looking like its okay for your labels to noisy and your data to be messy.
 I'm not sure people appreciate the potential here.
-At sufficient scale, it turns out its okay for your data to be messy.
-The same quantity of labeled data will be better, but remember, labels take effort - the size of your labeled dataset is limited by the supervision you can afford, and you can get much more unlabeled data for the same amount of effort.
+If you have $$N$$ unsupervised examples, then yes, $$N$$ labeled examples will be better, but remember that labels take effort - the size of your labeled dataset is limited by the supervision you can afford, and you can get much more unlabeled data for the same amount of effort.
 The scaling numbers for unsupervised language modelling from [(Kaplan and Candlish, 2020)](https://arxiv.org/abs/2001.08361) suggest a
-$$N^{0.74}$$ relationship, or 5.5x as much data per order of magnitude, but that data requirement is much easier to achieve.
+$$N^{0.74}$$ relationship, or 5.5x as much data per order of magnitude, but since that data is much easier to obtain, it's less effort than the 3.7x factor above.

 A lot of Big Data hype was driven by plots showing data was getting created faster than Moore's Law.
-Much of the hype fizzled out because uninformed executives didn't understand that having data is not the same as having *useful* data for machine learning, and you still needed well-designed data extraction to get something good, meaning the true amount of usable data was much smaller than at first glance.
+Much of the hype fizzled out because uninformed executives didn't understand that having data is not the same as having *useful* data for machine learning.
-But the joke will be on us when unsupervised learning gets better, and even junk data becomes marginally useful.
+The true amount of usable data was much smaller than at first glance.
+The research community had a big laugh, but the joke will be on us if unsupervised learning gets better and even junk data becomes marginally useful.

 Is unsupervised learning there already?
-Definitely not, but it *is* closer than I expected it to be.
+Definitely not.
+100% not.
+It *is* closer than I expected it to be.
 I expect to see more papers use data sources that aren't relevant to their target task, and more "ImageNet moments" where applications are built by standing on the shoulders of someone else's GPU time.